 - Meat and Poultry: beef, chicken, lamb, pork, chicken, turkey, chicken egg white, chicken egg yolk, duck egg

-- Grains: amaranth, barley, buckwheat, corn, gliadin (wheat), gluten (wheat), oat, rice, rye, spelt, whole wheat
+- Grains: amaranth, barley, buckwheat, corn, gliadin (wheat), gluten (wheat), oat, white rice, rye, spelt, whole wheat

 - Seafoods: lobster, clam, cod, crab, halibut, scallop, salmon, shrimp, red snapper, sole, tuna